ikkidev/CloudResume/resume.md

 **Senior Software Engineer, SRE**
 January 2021 to August 2024 | Montreal, QC

-- Modernized the core healthcare platform from on-premises to AWS ECS, establishing Terraform infrastructure across dev, staging, and production environments and migrating the primary database to PostgreSQL, cutting software release operations from multi-day per-site work to hours across 100+ global clients.
+- Modernized the core healthcare platform from on-premises to AWS ECS, establishing Terraform infrastructure across dev, staging, and production environments and migrating the primary database to PostgreSQL, cutting software release operations from multi-day per-site work to hours across 800+ global clients and 10,000+ servers.
+- Raised first-attempt deployment success rates from 50% to 80% across 800+ client sites by building LCM Precheck 2.0, an automated pre-deployment validation platform with a REST API that surfaces connectivity and service dependency failures a week before scheduled maintenance windows ΓÇö eliminating wasted client downtime slots and the rescheduling of ops and support teams each failure required.
 - Eliminated capacity constraints on concurrent client deployments by migrating the Ansible automation platform from a self-managed server to Kubernetes on AWS, enabling job workers to scale on demand across the entire client fleet.
 - Hardened the security posture of a HIPAA-adjacent cloud environment by centralizing secrets management with HashiCorp Vault and AWS SSM and implementing TLS across the internal messaging bus, eliminating both ad-hoc credential sharing and an unencrypted internal data path.
 - Cut per-build pipeline time by over 25% by restructuring Jenkins with multi-stage Docker builds, parallelized image pushes, and layer caching, compressing the feedback loop for every code change the team ships.